khoanguyen/WcfEx/README.md

 # WcfExt

 WcfExt is extension library for WCF written on .NET 4.5.
-I provides the following features:
+It provides the following features:

  - [Dependency Injection](https://github.com/khoanguyen/WcfEx/wiki/Dependency-Injection) : allows Inject Service's dependencies by using Dependency Resolver
  - Custom Authentication : allows developers develop their own authentication with custom Membership provider or UsernamePawword validator